groundhoggwp/groundhogg/README.txt

 * ADDED Field mapping when importing contact lists, as well as a page to re-import lists and delete imported lists.
 * ADDED Tools Specific page for managing imported lists, exported lists, system info and other tools to be added in the future.
 * ADDED New method for exporting lists, lists are now generated server side and are stored in an exports folder, exports can be re-downloaded multiple times.
+* ADDED Field mapping to the elementor integration.
 * TWEAKED skipping email confirmation emails will result in a skip rather than a WP_Error
 * TWEAKED X-Mailer header now set as Groundhogg.
 * TWEAKED funnels events which return false with soft fail and skip rather than hard fail with a WP Error.